Biotin and Thyroid Stimulating Hormone Test: Can You Take Them Together?

 Why is this important?

-Multiple case reports in the medical literature describe patients who were wrongly diagnosed with Graves' disease, started on antithyroid drugs like methimazole, or even sent for radioactive iodine ablation based on lab results that turned out to be biotin artifact.
-When biotin was stopped and the tests repeated, the thyroid panel was completely normal.
+This is not a theoretical concern.
+Published case reports describe patients who were wrongly told they had Graves' disease and started on antithyroid medication based on lab results that turned out to be a biotin artifact.
+When biotin was stopped and the tests were repeated, the thyroid panel was normal.

 What should you do?